 What is Cruel and Unusual Punishment?

-No universal definition exists, but any punishment that is clearly inhumane or that violates basic human dignity may be deemed "cruel and unusual."
-For example, in 1995, a federal court in Massachusetts found that inmates' rights were violated when they were held in a 150-year-old prison that lacked toilets, and was fraught with vermin and fire hazards.
+Punishment that is inhumane or that violates basic human dignity may be deemed "cruel and unusual."
+For example, in 1995, a federal court in Massachusetts found that inmates' rights were violated when they were held in a 150-year-old prison that lacked toilets, along with vermin and fire hazards.

-When challenging conditions of confinement, such as a correctional institution's procedure for providing food or medical services, a prisoner usually must show that the institution's officials or officers acted with "deliberate indifference" to the prisoner's constitutional rights.
+When challenging conditions of confinement, such as a correctional institution's procedure for providing food or medical services, a prisoner may have to show that the institution's officials acted with "deliberate indifference" to the prisoner's rights.
 This means that:

 - The institution's employees were aware of some danger or risk of harm to an inmate;

 - The employees chose not to take any steps to remedy the problem; and

 - The inmate's fundamental rights were violated as a result.